Optimization of Human T Cell Expansion Protocol: Effects of Early Cell Dilution

 Optimized T Cell Activation and Expansion Reagents

-The T cell activation and expansion reagents used in this Technical Bulletin are part of our collaboration with GE Healthcare, which aims to further enable the development and manufacturing of T cell therapy.
-We hope that this collaboration and the reagents we have developed can contribute to the continued success of bringing T cell therapy from bench to bedside.
+The T cell culture reagents used in this Technical Bulletin were developed to enable T cell therapy research and contribute to bringing T cell therapy research from bench to bedside.
 Learn more:

 Immunomagnetic positive selection of particle-free human CD3+ cells